 We also strongly recommend you thoroughly consider the credit you’re applying for, and if your reasons are similar to those that put you on the path to bankruptcy in the first place.
 Credit can be good, but it’s worth noting if you’re trying to live beyond your means, or applying for credit with repayments at the very top of your budget with little wriggle room.
 Use your bankruptcy experience to make smart credit choices for your future.

 You may still be in contact with your trustee

 Through your bankruptcy you will have been answerable to your appointed trustee as they are the conduit between you and your debtors and the manager of your debts.
 While you will typically not have to remain in contact with them after your bankruptcy period, there are instances where their role continues beyond it (especially if a claimed asset has not yet been sold).
 They may also require you to provide further financial information or make outstanding payments.

 Your behaviour through bankruptcy matters upon its completion

-After three years of filing your bankruptcy Statement of Affairs, you are legally afforded automatic discharge from your bankruptcy period.
+After three years of filing your Bankruptcy Form (Formerly know as Statement of Affairs), you are legally afforded automatic discharge from your bankruptcy period.
 However, while it is automatic, it does not mean it is absolute.
 Your trustee has the authority to file an objection to your discharge if they feel you did not fulfil your bankruptcy obligations.
 This can be on the grounds that you were: